hyperledger/firefly/deploy/charts/firefly/README.md

       kind: ClusterIssuer
 ```

+> **NOTE**: the certificate cannot be signed by a self-signed or public CA issuer because cert-manager will not set the
+> `subject` and `commonName` properly (see https://github.com/jetstack/cert-manager/issues/3651).
+We recommend using
+> an internal CA issuer instead.
+An example setup of a CA issuer signed by a self-signed issuer can be found [here](../../manifests/tls-issuers.yaml).

-if your DataExchange HTTPS is communicating via `Ingresses`, you will need to enable TLS passthrough
+If your DataExchange HTTPS is communicating via `Ingresses`, you will need to enable TLS passthrough
 in order for mTLS to work.
-For example, when using [nginx-ingress]() an annotation can be set on the
+For example, when using [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) an
+annotation can be set on the `Ingress`:
-`Ingress`:

 ```yaml
   ingress: